MerginMaps/db-sync/docs/quick_start.md

 # Quick start guide

-In this quick start guide you will set up synchronization between your PostGIS database and new Mergin project.
+In this quick start guide you will set up synchronization between your PostGIS database and new Mergin Maps project.

 ## Prerequisites